 One of the debates I remembered having with my friends who liked jazz was over trumpet player Wynton Marsalis.
 There was general disdain among some over the precision of his playing.
 The thesis was jazz needs to be more spontaneous.
 Wynton was so precise it couldn’t be contemporaneous at the same time.
 I was always on the other side of this argument.
 I appreciated the ability to pick out each piece of a greater whole as it was being put together.
 When you attempt to be as close to perfect as you can be in any artistic effort it can come off as cold.
 I find this kind of effort exhilarating because a single flaw can cause it to fall apart.
 There are perfume equivalents as Perris Monte Carlo Cedro di Diamante shows.

 At the end of the summer Perris Monte Carlo released the “Italian Citrus Collection”.
 Creative director Gian-Luca Perris collaborated with perfumer Luca Maffei on all three perfumes in the collection.
-Two of the three, Bergamotto di Calabria and Mandarino di Sicilia, were surprisingly generic.
-The third, Cedro di Diamante was not.
+Two of the three, Bergamotto di Calabria and Mandarino di Sicilia, were surprisingly good.
+The third, Cedro di Diamante was amazing.
 One reason was Sig.
 Maffei worked with some of the more modern ingredients to create a citrus perfume which comes together into a brilliantly precise tower of perfume.

 It starts with a CO2 extraction of the titular Italian version of citron.
 It enhances the floral spicy nature under the tart lemon.
 Sig.
 Maffei uses another CO2 extraction of lemon verbena.
 This provides a shimmering green-citrus effect over the early accord.
 The spicy part of the cedro is enhanced with ginger, cardamom, Szechuan pepper, and CO2 extraction of baie rose.
 When I speak of precision this heart accord and the way it interacts with the top accord is Exhibit A. I have spoken of how mutable Szechuan pepper is.
 Sig.
 Maffei wanted it to behave in a specific way.
 To get that, it is the other three spices which essentially tune it to what he wants.
 The ginger pulls the fresh aspect.
 The baie rose finds the green herbal-ness.
 The cardamom, particularly, finds the thread of citrus and uses it to attach to the top accord.
 This continues in the base as cedar, oakmoss, and white musks form a solid foundation for this tower to rest upon.